 4. Did the faculty and students perceive any opportunities for their learning?

 Anatomy - Education, Physical Therapy Specialty - Education, Models, Educational, Education, Professional

 Curriculum and Instruction | Higher Education | Physical Therapy

 Peters-Brinkerhof, Cherie and Childers, Christine Mary, "A Different Instructional Model to Improve Student Learning Outcomes in Gross and Applied Anatomy for Physical Therapy Students" (2018).
-CA-SM Fall 2018.
+San Marcos, Fall 2018.
 1.